Structural, elastic and thermal properties of cementite (Fe$_3$C) calculated using Modified Embedded Atom Method: Thermal properties of cementite

 \subsection{Thermal stability of cementite}

-The stability of cementite at high temperatures was investigated through molecular dynamics (MD) simulations in a canonical (NVT) ensemble at 300~K and 800~K. At the end of these MD simulations, cementite retained its crystalline structure, affirming its stability at high temperatures.
-The present Fe-C MEAM potential was also used to predict several thermal properties of cementite.
+The stability of cementite at high temperatures was investigated through molecular dynamics (MD) simulations in a canonical (NVT) ensemble from temperatures ranging from 300~K to 1400~K. At the end of these MD simulations, cementite retained its crystalline structure, affirming its stability at high temperatures.
+The present Fe--C MEAM potential was also used to predict several thermal properties of cementite.
 In this section, we present calculations for predicting melting temperature and variation of specific heat and volume of cementite with respect to temperature.